yTakkar/Instagram-clone/README.md

 7. Enjoy!!

 # Copyright claims
 Many images used in the project belong to their respective creators/authors.
-No claim by me, project downloaders & cloners!!
+No claim by me & those who use this project!!

 **Thanks for reading**